 Walking along when a local man in a boat offered a sunset boat ride, why not?!
 Turned out it was one of the best times of year with thousands of migratory birds coming in to nest for the night and just as it turned dark thousands of massive fruit bats took to the sky #takechances #tissa #srilanka #travel #natureisawesome

-One of the lesser known spectacles in Sri Lanka yet easily one of the best experiences I’ve ever had.
+One of the lesser known spectacles in Sri Lanka, yet easily one of the best wildlife experiences I’ve ever had.
 Venture out to Tissamaharama and visit Tissa lake just before sunset and no doubt a budding entrepreneur will find you.
-Jump on a boat for a sunset cruise around the lake watching all of the birds coming in to roost for the night.
+Jump on a boat for a sunset cruise around Tissa lake, watching all of the birds coming in to roost for the night.
 The noise is deafening before everything suddenly falls quiet.
 Then from the treetops huge fruit bats start making their appearance.
 In their thousands they emerge.
 But just as quickly as they fill the night sky, they are gone.
 Truly mesmerising.

-Search for elusive sightings in the central highlands
+Search for elusive sightings in the Sri Lankan central highlands

 Monkeys, monkeys everywhere!

 I couldn’t not mention monkeys!
-For anyone that knows me will be aware I am quite fond of these cheeky little critters in all their forms.
+Anyone that knows me will be well aware that I am quite fond of these cheeky little critters in all their forms.
 The most common monkeys here are long tailed macaques and they can be found pretty much everywhere!
-Stealing someone’s lunch or posing for an Insta’ shot.
-Purple headed langur monkeys are a bit less common but can still be found in big family groups in places like Polunnaruwas ancient ruins.
+Stealing someone’s lunch or posing for the ‘Gram.
+Purple headed langur monkeys are a bit less common but can still be found in big family groups in places like the ancient ruins of Polunnaruwa.

 The south coast of Sri Lanka is a beach lovers paradise.
-There are wide opened palm fringed beaches alongside tropical coral reefs teeming with life.
-There are a few very tame and rather well fed green turtle’s that have made the beach at Hikkaduwa their home.
+There are wide opened palm fringed beaches alongside tropical coral reefs teeming with wildlife.
+There are a few tame (and rather well fed) green turtle’s that have made the beach at Hikkaduwa their home.
 There’s no need for a snorkel really as the chirpy turtles come right into the shallows looking for helpful tourist to bring them tasty seaweed from the nearby reef shelf.